 the Greek thalassa erythra; the reason for the name is unknown; speculation has traced it to: 1. algae in coastal waters; 2. sandstone rock formations on the shores; 3. a tribal name; 4. ancient association of "red" with "south" (as "black" with "north").

 Narrow sea between Africa and the Arabian Peninsula.

-Note: According to the Bible, the Red Sea's waters parted to allow the Israelites, led by Moses, to escape the pursuing Egyptian army.
+According to the Bible (see also Bible), the Red Sea's waters parted to allow the Israelites, led by Moses, to escape the pursuing Egyptian army.
 The “Red Sea” of the biblical account, however, seems more likely to have been the marshy Sea of Reeds than the present-day Red Sea.